IN CASE OF EMERGENCY, DIAL 911

 Rattlesnakes: Two species of rattlesnakes live in the dunes, grasslands and mudflats.
 Visitors should avoid walking in these areas.

-Stingrays: Stingrays have a barb that they will use in their defense if they are stepped upon.
-In order to avoid this, shuffle your feet while walking in the water.
+Stingrays: Stingrays have a barb that they use to defend themselves.
+If stepped on, a stingray can inflict a painful wound with its barb.
+To avoid this, shuffle your feet while walking in the water.
 Seek medical attention immediately if you are struck by a stingray barb.

 A variety of hazardous materials periodically wash ashore.
 If you come upon hazardous materials, note the location and alert a park ranger.